mylk/acars-server/README.md

 ## Demo

-This is a real deployment of the application, using actual data as received by my station at home (Palaio Falioro, Athens, Greece).
+This is a real deployment of the application, displaying reatime data as received by my station at home (Palaio Falioro, Athens, Greece).

 [TBD](#)